getbf2142/getbf2142-gitbook/README.md

 Our goal is simple: to provide all the resources and information you need in one place, so you can swiftly dive back into this 15-year-old gem and have a blast!
 We're here to support you as long as possible (before being taken down), ensuring the game stays alive for those who want to play.

 No ads, no revenue—our intentions are pure.
 We invested our own money to buy the domain and spent countless hours maintaining the content.
 We don't condone piracy or copyright infringement; we respect EA and DICE for creating this masterpiece.
-But as the game was left behind and no better alternatives existed, we have no choice but to resort to our very own ways to make it accessible once again.
-Join us in reliving the glory days of Battlefield 2142!
+But as the game was left behind and no better alternatives existed, we have no choice but to resort to our very own ways to make the game accessible again.

 If you have any reservations about our project, please reach out to us.
 We're open to addressing your concerns together.